lubos-turek/fintech-task/README.md

 *Create a database (use any database system you like) to store these tuples `(string, number)` and fill it with the data you obtained in the first step.*

-✅ I wrote a script parses the XML using SAX, flattens the tree and batch-inserts the nodes into the database: [scripts/import-xml.ts](scripts/import-xml.ts)
+✅ I wrote a script that parses the XML using SAX, flattens the tree and batch-inserts the nodes into the database.
+The script stores tuples of `(path: string, size: number)` along with hierarchical metadata (parentPath, depth, label): [scripts/import-xml.ts](scripts/import-xml.ts)

 ### Task 2

 * *Write an algorithm that will output such a tree.
 You have to read this data in a linear form from the database.*
 * *What is the complexity of your algorithm (in big O notation)?*

-✅ in [`export-tree` script](scripts/export-tree.ts) I read all the items from the database and group them by `parentPath`.
-Then I depth-first-search through the tree from the root node to construct the tree.
-The tree is then output into [`data/category-tree.json`](data/category-tree.json)
+✅ In the [`export-tree` script](scripts/export-tree.ts), I read all items from the database and group them by `parentPath`.
+Then I use depth-first-search (DFS) through the tree from the root node to construct the tree structure.
+The tree is output to [`data/category-tree.json`](data/category-tree.json).

-✅ O(n) complexity: grouping visits each node once, and DFS reconstruction also visits each node once.
+✅ **Complexity Analysis**: O(n) time complexity - grouping visits each node once (O(n)), and DFS reconstruction also visits each node once (O(n)), where n is the total number of categories.

 ### Task 3